-By Joe Anderson, Manager of Data Science
+By Joe Anderson, Manager of Data Science at Stax

 Data science and private equity due diligence may not seem like a good fit: successful data science projects usually require lots of time to study the data before finding an answer.
 On the other hand, private equity commercial due diligence timeframes are short: funds may only have two weeks or less between the time they and their partners have access to the data room and the time they need to make an investment decision.
 With such a timing mismatch, many funds feel they have no choice but to forego analyzing the target’s data before making their decision.

-At Stax, we’ve found methods to incorporate advanced statistical modeling even into this condensed timeframe.
+At Stax, we’ve found the best 3 methods to incorporate advanced statistical modeling even into this condensed timeframe.
 By anticipating the questions that will be asked, building familiarity with the most important data sources, and partnering with an overseas team for round-the-clock project execution—we have been able to compress the timeframe for rigorous analytical decision making.

 Step 1: Anticipate the Questions

 Data science projects usually require time upfront to translate the business problem into an analytical question.
 It could take weeks to correctly frame the problem, determine the data needed, and consider how to structure a statistical model that answers the problem.